jasonleonhard/jquery-rails-google-cdn/README.md

 This gem offers the following features:

-* Supports multiple CDN.
-(Google, Microsoft, jquery.com, etc.)
+* Supports Google CDN
-* jQuery version is automatically detected via `jquery-rails`.
+* jQuery version is set in your application.rb file
-* Automatically fallback to jquery-rails' bundled jQuery when:
+* Automatically fallback to local jquery min files stored in your vendor directory:
   * You're on a development environment, so that you can work offline.
   * The CDN is down or unreachable.

 On top of that, if you're using asset pipeline, you may have noticed that the major chunks of the code in combined `application.js` is jQuery.
 Implications of externalizing jQuery from `application.js` are: